 Keller installed large diameter shafts to an extreme depth and completed the work safely and ahead of schedule.

-The main challenge was working from an offshore oil rig type platform, perched almost 70 feet above water and drilling down to a final depth of 263 feet.
+The main challenge was working from an offshore oil rig-type platform, perched almost 70 feet above the water and drilling down to a final depth of 263 feet.

-Using a Wirth pile top reverse circulation drill rig, Keller drilled a 12 foot, 6 inch diameter shaft 90 feet into the bedrock stratum, with an overall depth of 263 feet from the drill platform to the tip of shaft.
-An IMT AF220 drill rig was used to drill 8 relief shafts, each with a 2 foot, 6 inch diameter to allow 3 foot heavy wall pipe piles to be driven 40 feet into the bedrock stratum.
-The installation procedures included the general contractor installing a 195 foot long, 13 foot diameter temporary steel casing through 100 feet of water and sealed 3 to 4 feet into rock.
-Beneath the casing, a 90 foot deep rock socket was removed using reverse circulation drilling techniques.
+Using a Wirth pile top reverse circulation drill rig, Keller drilled a 12.5-foot diameter shaft 90 feet into the bedrock stratum, with an overall depth of 263 feet from the drill platform to the tip of the shaft.
+An IMT AF220 drill rig was used to drill 8 relief shafts, each with a 2.5-foot diameter to allow 3-foot heavy wall pipe piles to be driven 40 feet into the bedrock stratum.
+The installation procedures included the general contractor installing a 195 foot long, 13-foot diameter temporary steel casing through 100 feet of water and sealed 3 to 4 feet into the rock.
+Beneath the casing, a 90-foot deep rock socket was removed using reverse circulation drilling techniques.